alexfernandez/alexfernandez.github.io/2016/stridercd.md

 is to set up continuous deployment, which ensures that the developers can just do their thing, while the tools worry about testing and integration.
+(Of course you have to set up testing and integration yourself at least once;
+but then you let the tools repeat as needed.)

 In general, when we are writing code we want to see the result of our work as soon as possible.